frida/frida-website/_i18n/en/_posts/2020-05-19-frida-12-9-released.markdown

 - No changes except for proper Windows binaries this time.
 The Windows CI worker did not actually build anything last time around, and released stale binaries.

+### Changes in 12.9.7

+- iOS early instrumentation more reliable on the unc0ver jailbreak: we now load *substrate-inserter.dylib* as part of our early instrumentation.
+This means it gets a chance to bootstrap the process, and lets you hook system APIs hooked by the bootstrapper without worrying about the bootstrapper getting confused when it encounters your hooks.
+Thanks [@mrmacete][]!

 [Stalker]: /docs/stalker/
 [what other functions does this function call]: https://codeshare.frida.re/@oleavr/who-does-it-call/